damian-git-99/contacts_crud/README.md

 ## Database

 The application stores contacts in a SQLite database file (`contacts.db`) in the application directory.
 This ensures that your contacts are preserved between application sessions.

+## License

+This application is licensed under the GNU General Public License v3.0 (GPL-3.0).
+This is compatible with PyQt5's GPL license.